If you're in in the service industry (food, hospitality, medical, retail, etc.), you rely on effective scheduling to manage your workforce.

 - Ex.
 Limit the number of hours worked within a given period or between a close and open (clopen) shift

-The fines incurred from failed audits can be costly and even threatening to the survival of a business, so regulatory compliance is a top priority for business that it affects.
+The fines incurred from failed audits can be costly and even threatening to the survival of a business.
+Regulatory compliance and labor law exceptions are a top priority for businesses affected by changing labor law legislation.

 Effective scheduling is the ignition for your business' engine.

 In the service industry, and especially in restaurants, scheduling involves many different people, sets of needs, and moving parts.
-Bad scheduling habits, or unintentional consequences of well-intentioned actions can and will happen.
+Bad scheduling habits, or unintentional consequences of well-intentioned actions do happen.
 Labor costs can get out of control and lead to bigger business problems if not identified and dealt with as they come up.

 If you experience any of the issues identified as stemming from insufficient coverage, excessive turnover or logistical sloppiness, you may be suffering from one or more of the most common scheduling issues experienced by thousands of other managers.

 Depending on your resources (time, attention, and budget), the fixes offered above can help.
 Choose the right scheduling method for your situation, if you schedule with pen and paper, you might benefit from upgrading to a spreadsheet.
-If you are drowning in spreadsheets already, scheduling software might make the most sense for you.
+If you are drowning in spreadsheets already, scheduling software might make more sense.

-In scheduling, like in life, everyone has issues.
-Identify the unmet needs of all involved, try out different strategies to meet them, monitor the results, then do more of what works and less of what doesn't.
+In scheduling, like in life, there will always be issues.
+When they start getting in the way, look for and identify the unmet needs of all parties involved, try out different strategies to meet them, monitor the results, then do more of what works and less of what doesn't.
 Good luck!

 For everything you need to know to get shift scheduling right, the keys to effective scheduling and how to choose the right scheduling method, check out Shift Schedules: The Ultimate How-To Guide.